China-in-Asia Lecture Series

 In this interactive session, we’ll consider how to incorporate this year’s workshop theme into future and existing courses.
 What are your goals for student learning?
 How can you create compelling entry points, assessments, and occasions to deepen student reflection and learning?
 We’ll sketch a module or unit and brainstorm ways to make what you’re discussing as faculty experts come alive for your students in the classroom.

-[embeddoc url=”https://caps.uoregon.edu/files/2017/08/tep_CAPS-1xs0282.pdf” download=”all” viewer=”google” ]
+[embeddoc url=”https://blogs.uoregon.edu/caps/files/2017/08/tep_CAPS-1xs0282.pdf” download=”all” viewer=”google” ]

-[embeddoc url=”https://caps.uoregon.edu/files/2017/08/CAPS_Portland-1dmsenb.pdf” download=”all” viewer=”google” ]
+[embeddoc url=”https://blogs.uoregon.edu/caps/files/2017/08/CAPS_Portland-1dmsenb.pdf” download=”all” viewer=”google” ]

 4:50 pm: Closing Remarks by Jeffrey Hanes, Director CAPS and NRC; Associate Professor, History, University of Oregon